About

 What are the requirements for a tribe to become a Self-Governance program?

-- Complete a Planning Phase to the satisfaction of the Tribe;
+- Complete a Planning Phase to the satisfaction of the Tribe

-- When a tribe does assume tribal shares and funds, the federal agency still has a trust responsibility to the tribe.
-Self-Governance Law, PL 93-638 as amended, Section 406 (b) states" Nothing in this Act shall be construed to diminish the Federal trust responsibility y to Indian tribes, individual Indians or Indians with trust allotment."
+When a tribe does assume tribal shares and funds, the Federal agency still has a trust responsibility to the tribe.
+Self-Governance Law, PL 93-638 as amended, Section 406 (b) states" Nothing in this Act shall be construed to diminish the Federal trust responsibility to Indian tribes, individual Indians or Indians with trust allotment."
 This means that the Federal oversight and responsibility will continue under the compact or Multi-Year Funding Agreement.

 - Formalizes the relationship between the U.S. Government and the Tribe as a government to government agreement